 It is possible to apply machine learning techniques to capture the data in the invoice by means of optical character recognition, interpret the transaction and compare it to the captured transaction.
 In such a case scientific methods and algorithms that rely on statistical relationships are used to automatically capture and structure the unstructured data i.e., the information in the invoice.
 It can save a lot of time in e.g. audits of the transactions by extracting more information from associated documentation and flag the necessary transactions to the auditor which requires human intervention.

 Similarly, an email server stores emails in an ordered way so that the email user can search for emails, often by sender, receiver, date of arrival etc. Emails also contain an email header which is used by the transmitting protocols to route the email.
 The email header is partially displayed as information to the email user e.g. the To, From, CC and Subject fields, but some information is hidden to the user, e.g. the receiving server.
 The email header is structured with a strict set of rules [cite RFC] governing detailed aspects of header construction.
 The email body is largely unstructured except perhaps for the definition of attachments and their encoding, or in some cases some structure is provided by embedding html code for email display.
 The actual email text is, from the point of view of the email standard, largely unstructured.
+Criminal investigators are interested in extracting information from the email body.